Note: The following document is an English translation of the Japanese-language original.

-(4) Candidates who can contribute to constructive deliberation at meetings of the Board of Directors and Audit & Supervisory Board.
+(4) Candidates who can contribute to constructive deliberation at meetings of the Board of Directors and Audit & Supervisory Committee.

-(5) Candidates who do not meet any of the conditions for disqualification defined by Article 335 Paragraph 1 (similarly Article 331 Paragraph 1) of Japan’s Companies Act.
+(5) Candidates who do not meet any of the conditions for disqualification defined by Article 331 Paragraph 1 and Article 331 Paragraph 3 of Japanʼs Companies Act.

 (6) Candidates meeting any other internally defined conditions.

-3. Appointment procedures for Audit & Supervisory Board candidates
+3. Appointment procedures for candidates for Audit & Supervisory Committee members

-For the appointment of members of the Audit & Supervisory Board, the representative director, with reference to the Company’s policy for appointment of Audit & Supervisory Board members and their qualifications, proposes candidates after careful consideration of their professional background, insight, achievements and other factors, as well as the overall composition of the Audit & Supervisory Board.
-These proposed candidates are approved by resolution of the Board of Directors, with the consent of the Audit & Supervisory Board.
+For the appointment of candidates for members of the Audit & Supervisory Committee, the representative director, with reference to the Companyʼs policy for appointment of Audit & Supervisory Committee members and their qualifications, proposes candidates after careful consideration of their professional background, insight, achievements and other factors, as well as the overall composition of the Audit & Supervisory Committee.
+These proposed candidates are approved by resolution of the Board of Directors, with the consent of the Audit & Supervisory Committee.

-The responsibilities of directors and Audit & Supervisory Board members are stipulated in the Company’s basic regulations governing directors and other officers, formulated by resolution of the Board of Directors.
+The responsibilities of directors are stipulated in the Companyʼs basic regulations governing directors, formulated by resolution of the Board of Directors.
 These regulations are summarized below.

-(1) Directors and Audit & Supervisory Board members must execute their duties in strict compliance with Japan’s Companies Act and other relevant laws, the Company’s Articles of Incorporation, resolutions of the General Meeting of Shareholders and internal regulations, and are obligated to exercise their duties with caution befitting conscientious managers.
+(1) Directors must execute their duties in strict compliance with Japanʼs Companies Act and other relevant laws, the Companyʼs Articles of Incorporation, resolutions of the General Meeting of Shareholders and internal regulations, and are obligated to exercise their duties with caution befitting conscientious managers.

-(2) Directors and Audit & Supervisory Board members recognize their responsibility to act on behalf of shareholders.
-With ongoing improvement in the Company’s corporate value as the top priority, directors and Audit & Supervisory Board members, in accordance with Asahi Broadcasting Corporation’s Principle, management policies, and Asahi Broadcasting Group medium-term business plans, must ensure proper cooperative efforts with stakeholders on an ongoing basis, and faithfully execute their duties while contemplating optimal profit for the entire ABC Group.
+(2) Directors recognize their responsibility to act on behalf of shareholders.
+With ongoing improvement in the Groupʼs corporate value as the top priority, directors, in accordance with the Group’s management policies, and the Group’s medium-term business plans, must ensure proper cooperative efforts with stakeholders on an ongoing basis, and faithfully execute their duties while contemplating the public nature of the business as a certified broadcasting holding company and optimal profit for the entire the Group.